jonnonz1/nz-statute-book/acts/public/2025/companies-address-information-amendment-act-2025.md

 ### 2 Commencement
 (1) This Act comes into force on a single date set by Order in Council.
-(2) If the Act has not come into force by the first anniversary of Royal assent, it comes into force then.
+(2) If the Act has not come into force by 18 November 2026, it comes into force then.
 (3) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 3 Principal Act